10 Best Games Like Sword Art Online to Play in 2026

 #7.
 RuneScape

-We rolled a fresh free-to-play account in April 2026 and hit Combat Level 50 in 14 hours of casual play.
-The membership subscription unlocks the full map and every skill past level 5.
-Free players hit a wall fast.
-Combat is slower than SAO’s.
-The skill-tree progression is deeper than any other entry on this list.
+A fresh free-to-play account can reach a respectable combat level in a weekend of casual play.
+The membership subscription unlocks the full map and every skill past level 5, and free players hit a wall fast.
+Combat is slower than SAO’s, but the skill-tree progression is deeper than any other entry on this list.

 #8.
 Black Desert Online

-On PC in March 2026, we stayed at 90 fps in open-world grinding with Very High settings on a GTX 1660 Super.
-Character creation alone took 90 minutes on our first run.
+On PC, the game holds a steady frame rate during open-world grinding even on mid-range hardware with Very High settings.
+Character creation alone can swallow an hour on your first run.
 The game is buy-once at 9.99 dollars base with optional cosmetics.
 PvP is the endgame for most classes.
 If you want SAO’s sword spectacle without a subscription, Black Desert is the pick.

 #9.
 Mabinogi

-In our testing on the NA Nao server, we spent as much time composing Music Performance sheet music as we did grinding mobs.
+Many players spend as much time composing Music Performance sheet music as they do grinding mobs.
 Combat is turn-based-ish, with skills that charge on a ring meter.
 That’s very different from SAO but reads as anime-authentic.
 It’s free.
 It’s lightweight.

 #10.
 Honkai: Star Rail